NewRedditAlert vs F5Bot: why keyword alerts miss most leads

 One useful match can justify the whole month

-Use RedditAlert to catch customers, stories, or brand risks while there is still time to respond.
+Use RedditAlert to find customers, stories, or brand risks while there is still time to respond.

 See the full plan comparison